 It is well known that as a woman’s reproductive age increases, there is also an exponential increase of the chromosomal abnormalities in the embryos she produces, as shown in the figure hereafter adapted from an important study based on the analysis of more than 15,000 blastocyst biopsies (Frasiniak et al., Fertility and Sterility 2014).

-AIMS OF PREIMPLANTATION DIAGNOSIS FOR ANEUPLOIDY TESTING (PGD-A or PGS)
+AIMS OF PREIMPLANTATION TEST FOR ANEUPLOIDY TESTING (PGT-A)

-- To decrease the miscarriage rate (on average in 39 years old patients the miscarriage rate is about 40%, but through PGD-A this rate drops down to 7-8%);
+- To decrease the miscarriage rate (on average in 39 years old patients the miscarriage rate is about 40%, but through PGT-A this rate drops down to 7-8%);

 - To minimize the incidence of pregnancies of fetuses affected by chromosomal abnormalities such as Down Syndrome, trisomy 13 and 18, …;